albertisaac12/Konosuba/README.md

 - Test for LFI vulnerabilities in web applications.
 - Specify custom headers and cookies.
 - Use a customizable wordlist for payload injection.
-- Generate a detailed report of potential vulnerabilities.

 ## Installation